There is always someone smarter than you but there is only one you. Compete with yourself to be a better you every day.

 From early on, Peter Adediran knew that the internet and law had a future together.
 He saw the opportunity to help his entrepreneurial clients by supplying much needed knowledge about the internet legal terrain.
 His groundbreaking work in said terrain has assisted countless companies and individuals to take charge of their businesses and presence online.
 Driven by loyalty to his clients, and a desire to create a world where young and old are awarded equal possibilities to thrive, Peter works diligently day in and day out to discover new ways of providing his services.

-In 2002, Peter Adediran published “A Practical Guide to Business, Law & the Internet” – a book that analysed domain names and trademarks, web media content and copyright laws and principles, Privacy and Data Protection Act (GDPR) in groundbreaking ways, providing new knowledge to the field.
+In 2000, Peter Adediran was commissioned to write a legal treatise on Internet Law titled, “A Practical Guide to Business, Law & the Internet” published in 2002, by the leading independent global publisher of business books – Kogan Page – a book that analysed domain names and trademarks, web media content and copyright laws and principles, Privacy and Data Protection Act (GDPR) in groundbreaking ways, providing new knowledge to the field.
 Peter was able to make many predictions about the future of intellectual property as pertains to the internet, and in doing so, became a leader in this uncharted terrain.
 His constant search for new knowledge supports his business ventures and entrepreneurial drive.

 With a desire to further client satisfaction, and a never ending quest for knowledge, Peter Adediran decided to open his own law firm, PAIL Solicitors.
 PAIL® Solicitors is an intellectual property, and digital technologies & law firm founded on the mission to give an unfair advantage to businesses with a valid value proposition.
 The company’s mission statement consists of three key elements: objectives, specialization & time, and industry.
 The objectives are to service clients to the best of their abilities by assisting in matters of intellectual property, along with managing consumer regulatory compliance matters.